sambatriste/netty-wiki-translation/New-and-noteworthy.md

 Once a `ByteBuf` is written to the remote peer it will be returned automatically to the pool it originated from.

 The default `ByteBufAllocator` is `PooledByteBufAllocator`.
 If you do not wish to use buffer pooling or use your own allocator, use `Channel.config().setAllocator(...)` with an alternative allocator such as `UnpooledByteBufAllocator`.

+NOTE: At the moment, the default allocator is `UnpooledByteBufAllocator`.
+Once we ensure there's no memory leak in `PooledByteBufAllocator`, we will default back again to it.

 #### `ByteBuf` is always reference counted